emanuelepaiano/bdnix/README.md

 #define MYPLUGIN 1
 </code></pre>
 Your backdoor run MYPLUGIN code and ignore rootshell.
-You can enable more plugins together: all enabled plugins run in sequential mode.
+You can enable more plugins together: they will run in sequential mode.

-For adding or writing custom plugin, read WRITING A PLUGIN.
+For adding or writing custom plugin, read next paragraph.

 -----------------------
  WRITE A CUSTOM PLUGIN
 -----------------------
-1) If you need write plugin, you must create .h file into plugin using next template:
+1) If you want write your plugin, you should create .h file into plugin using next template:
 <pre><code>
-int <PLUGIN_NAME>_init()
+int PLUGIN_NAME_init()
 {
   //code plugin
 }
 </code></pre>
-   replace PLUGIN_NAME with your plugin's name and write your code between {} in function.
+and replace PLUGIN_NAME with your plugin's name and write your code between {} in function.

-2) Open bdcode.c and find this code into main():
+2) Open bdcode.c and find this code portion into main():
 <pre><code>
  #if SHELL == 1
    shell_init(argv[2]);
  #endif
 </code></pre>
-   and edit previos code in this:
+   and add some lines code:
 <pre><code>
  #if SHELL == 1
    shell_init(argv[2]);